bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 Otherwise, you'll be able to add `init` statements to load in plugins.
 For example: `init :"bridgetown-lit-renderer"`.

-If you've using the Bridgetown SSR and Routes plugins in your Roda server, you can remove the `plugin` statements in your `server/roda_app.rb` and instead use the new initializers:
+If you've been using the Bridgetown SSR and Routes plugins in your Roda server, you can remove the `plugin` statements in your `server/roda_app.rb` and instead use the new initializers:

 ```ruby
 Bridgetown.configure do |config|